More on one class of fractals: Introduction

 \begin{theorem}[\cite{Mance2015}] Suppose that $D=(d_n)$ be a fixed sequence of positive integer numbers $d_n>1$, $\lim_{n\to\infty}{\frac{\log{d_n}}{\log{d_1\cdots d_n}}}=0$, $I_j\subseteq\{0,1, \dots , d_j-1\}$, $\mathcal{I}=(I_n)$.
 Then

 \end{theorem}

-The present article is devoted to fractal sets whose elemens defined by certain representations of real numbers and series related with an alternating Cantor series and the nega-s-adic representation.
-The main attention is given to topological and metric properties of these sets, and also parameters, that the Hausdorff-Besicovitch dimension of such sets depends on these parameters.
-Sets considering in this article are determined by certain restrictions on using combinations of digits in representations of them elements.
+The present survey is devoted to fractal sets, whose elemens defined by expansions related with some cases of positive and alternating Cantor series and their images under the action of certain singular distributions.
+The main attention is given to topological and metric properties of these sets, and also parameters under which depends the Hausdorff dimension of such sets.
+Sets considered in this paper, are determined by certain restrictions on using combinations of digits in representations of them elements.
 Also, the main attention is given to results obtained in the parers \cite{Symon1, Symon2, S. Serbenyuk 2013} published into Ukrainian.

 Let us remark that, in September 2011 and February 2012, results of \cite{Symon1, Symon2} were presented by the author in the reports ``The main topological, metric properties of one set of numbers such that it is defined by the s-adic representation with restrictions" and ``The main topological, metric properties of one set defined by the nega-s-adic and s-adic representation with a parameter, and using this set" at the fractal analysis seminar of the Institute of Mathematics of NAS of Ukraine and the National Pedagogical Dragomanov University (archive of reports is available here:\\ http://www.imath.kiev.ua/events/index.php?seminarId=21\&archiv=1).
 In 2012, results of the papers \cite{Symon1, Symon2} were presented in the conference abstracts \cite{S. Serbenyuk abstract 2, S. Serbenyuk abstract 3, S. Serbenyuk abstract 5}.
 Also, the main results of these papers were published into English as the preprint~\cite{{S. Serbenyuk 2017 fractals}}.